onepiece-framework/op-layout-flexbox/README.md

-"WHITE" is layout of onepiece-framework's app.
+This is layout of onepiece-framework app
 ===